How can I keep my cat cozy in cold weather?

 The option of using a microwaveable heat pad appeals to those who are not confident about leaving a heat source turned on all day.
 The typical pad heated in the microwave will cool down over time.

-Of course, you can just get a heated cat bed.
+Of course, you can just get a heated cat bed to ensure that the cat will b warm and cozy.
 The cat will be drawn to the warmth as if it were a powerful magnet.

 Heated cat beds do not warm up to be hot, and you may even question whether the heat is working.
 The beds are not designed to just get hot, unlike the heated blankets and throw rugs that we use as humans.

-A felted wool cat cave is a very good example of this.
-Wool, being a natural fiber, has heat retaining properties.
+Wool, being a natural fiber, has excellent heat retaining properties.
+A cat cave is made from felted wool.
+Why is the wool felted you may ask?
 The wool is felted to give the material some structure.
 Felting wool is a natural process.

 The felted wool cat caves are made of 100% natural fiber, usually Merino wool from Australia or New Zealand.